Free Kua calculator + 14-point checklist

 Some of those changes are testable.
 Better light helps you read.
 A bed you can see the door from helps you sleep.
 A clean stove makes you cook more.

 Some of them are traditional.
 The wealth corner.
 The mirror rules.
 The five-element pairings.
-We name those honestly, every time, and we tell you what the evidence does and does not say.
+We label those traditional, every time, and we tell you what the evidence does and does not say.

 That is the whole deal.

 If you want the shortest way in, start with your Kua number.
-It tells you which four directions in your home are working with you and which four are working against you.
+It tells you which four directions in your home traditionally support you and which four are traditionally handled with more care.
 It takes ten seconds.

 Find my Kua number